KDE/homerun/README_MODELS.md

 Define optional model arguments.

 ## Methods
-### string trigger(int row)
+### bool trigger(int row)
 - mandatory: yes
-- Description: Triggers the action associated with the item at row "row".
-Depending on the action triggered, this method should return one of the following strings:
+Triggers the action associated with the item at row "row".
-    - "started": The model started an application.
-SAL should close itself.
-    - "open $source": The model wants SAL to open the source $source.
+Returns true if the trigger started an action outside of SAL, false if it did not.
+Returning false can happen if the action failed or if it was handled in another way, for example because the model emitted openSourceRequested().

+## Signals
+## openSourceRequested(QString source)
+- mandatory: no
+Emitted by a model when it wants another source to be opened by the view.
+This is used for example to open a browsable model in a subdir.

 # Features of a SAL-friendly favorite model